 .webp)

-The seamless Dekton sink and countertop create a unified, minimalist look, beautifully grounded by the warmth of natural wood cabinetry.
+A seamless Dekton sink and countertop create a clean, unified surface against the darker wood cabinetry.

 .webp)